According to Gui Guzi, the legend of the Cape of Good Hope is being explored.

 Johnny Depp in the movie "Pirates of the Caribbean"

-On his recent trip to South Africa, travel blogger Gui Gu Zi set foot on the Cape of Good Hope, which he called a "really long and arduous" journey.
+During his recent trip to South Africa, travel blogger Quy Coc Tu visited the Cape of Good Hope, which he described as a "truly long and arduous" journey.

 Trang thông tin du lịch và phong cách sống Travellive+

-The travel blogger shared that the first "hardship" was the long flights to get to Cape Town.
-From Saigon, he flew to Thailand, then Adis Ababa (Ethiopia), then flew to Johannesburg (South Africa), and from there he continued to Cape Town.
-Once arriving in Cape Town, the next "hardship" was the bad weather, heavy rain, and a busy schedule that forced him to postpone his plan to visit the Cape of Good Hope.
-Finally, when he arrived at the Cape of Good Hope, the last "hardship" was... the crowds.
-Too many tourists were lining up to visit the Cape of Good Hope.
+The travel blogger shared that the first "hardship" was the long flights to Cape Town.
+From Saigon, he flew through Thailand, then to Addis Ababa (Ethiopia), then to Johannesburg (South Africa), and from there on to Cape Town.
+Upon arriving in Cape Town, the next "hardship" was the bad weather, heavy rain and fog, coupled with a busy schedule that forced him to postpone his trip to the Cape of Good Hope.
+Ultimately, once he finally arrived at the Cape of Good Hope, the final "hardship" was... the crowds.
+Too many tourists were queuing to visit the Cape of Good Hope.

 Hàng dài xe chờ đợi...